Mdhesari/devicechi/README.md

 - User registration and authentication
 - Mobile phone listings with detailed information and images
-- Shopping cart functionality
 - Secure payment processing
-- User reviews and ratings
+- ser reviews and ratings
 - Search and filtering options
 - User profiles and order history